Alaska-ITS/angular-interview-exercise/README.md

 ## API Key Generation

+Candidates can ignore this part, these instructions are for the people giving the interview.

 A prerequisite for giving this exercise out is to generate an API key for the candidate to use.

 1. Open the QA Gateway (APIM). _Not_ production.